alfwatt/KitBridge/KitBridge.md

 == Categories

-Categories are defined on AppKit classes to provide adaption to varoius UIKit methods.
+Categories are defined on AppKit classes to provide adaption to various UIKit methods.

-Aplications can then use the UIKit interface throughout, with only a small performance penalty on macOS for the bridge code.
+Applications can then use the UIKit interface throughout, with only a small performance penalty on macOS for the bridge code.